CinePik/catalog/README.md

 ### Setup configs

 Create a Secret for the movies API environment variable in the deployment file.
 Replace the value in the <> with the appropriate value.
+More info [here](https://rapidapi.com/elisbushaj2/api/movies-api14).

 ```bash
 kubectl create secret generic nest-credentials --from-literal=MOVIES_RAPID_API_KEY=<REPLACE_ME>